FirelyTeam/firely-docs/simplifier/simplifierEndpoint.rst

        "Password": "your password"
     }

-Donwloading or uploading your project works with a GET or a PUT at https://api.simplifier.net/<project>/zip with a authorization header that includes your retrieved token as shown below.
+Downloading or uploading your project works with a GET or a PUT at https://api.simplifier.net/<project>/zip with an authorization header that includes your retrieved token as shown below.
 The token is valid for 8 hours.

 ::